-The consortium offers a comprehensive program where a total of 10 Clinical Psychology Residents are placed in Departments of Psychiatry and Chemical Dependency in three departmental sites located in Antioch, Pleasanton, and Walnut Creek.
-Some of the residents have primary affiliations to the Adult Team, the Child/Family Team, or the Chemical Dependency Team, and some are split between two services.
-Regardless of Team assignment, all residents have possible rotations on the Adult, Child and Family, Intensive Outpatient Program (partial-hospital program), and the Chemical Dependency Services.
+The consortium offers a comprehensive program to 10 Clinical Psychology Residents in Departments of Mental Health and Chemical Dependency.
+We are located at three sites in the East Bay cities of Antioch, Pleasanton, and Walnut Creek.
+Residents have primary affiliations to the Adult Team, the Child/Family Team, or the Chemical Dependency Team, and some share their time across two services.
+Regardless of Team assignment, all residents have some potential opportunity to do rotations on the Adult, Child and Family, Intensive Outpatient Program (partial-hospital program), and the Chemical Dependency Services.

 THE EAST BAY

-Antioch, Department of Psychiatry and Chemical Dependency
+Antioch, Departments of Mental Health and Chemical Dependency

 KAISER PERMANENTE, ANTIOCH

-ANTIOCH, CA 94509-4263
+ANTIOCH, CA 94531

-Director of Training: Deborah Kaplan, Ph.
-D.
+Director of Training: Deborah Kaplan, PhD

-PLEASANTON, CA 94588
+Mailing Address: 7601 STONERIDGE DRIVE, PLEASANTON, CA 94588

-Director of Training: Richard Gelbard, Ph.D.
+Director of Training: Richard Gelbard, PhD

-Located in the northern part of Alameda County at the intersection of highways 680 and 580, the Pleasanton Department of Psychiatry is located in a suburban, bedroom community, serving the area within Alameda and Contra Costa Counties referred to as the Tri-Valley Area, with many commuter families and a mix of socio-economic status, culture, and ethnicity.
+The Pleasanton Departments of Mental Health and Chemical Dependency are located in the northern part of Alameda County at the intersection of US highways 680 and 580.
+The departments are nestled in a suburban, bedroom community, serving the area within Alameda and Contra Costa Counties referred to as the Tri-Valley Area, with many commuter families and a mix of socio-economic status, culture, and ethnicity.

 KAISER PERMANENTE, WALNUT CREEK